mekaron/articles/client cases/hubs.md

 This section describes the philosphy of contentful and how this translates to translation (dit hebben we in die presentatie ook een keer gezegd)

-a.
-Philosophy: reusable content
+- Philosophy: reusable content
-b.
-For this: smaller pieces
+- For this: smaller pieces
-c.
-Content model
+- Content model

 ### Practical implementation
 This section describes the practical implementation